facebook/hhvm/hphp/doc/hackers-guide/bytecode-interpreter.md

 When breakOnCtlFlow is true, the function will return to the caller when a control flow (i.e. branch) instruction is encountered.
 If breakOnCtlFlow is false, the interpreter will continue executing instructions until a function-exiting instruction is reached.
-Examples of these function-exiting instructions are RetC, RetV, NativeImpl, Await, CreateCont, Yield, and YieldK.
+As of this writing, the function-exiting instructions are RetC, RetV, NativeImpl, Await, CreateCont, Yield, and YieldK.
+This list could change in the future.

 There are two versions of the interpreter loop.
 The Windows version (indicated with _MSC_VER) implements an ordinary switch-based